 For RMIT student Jesse Rose, a scholarship not only allowed him to focus more on his study, but to head overseas and help others too.

-RMIT's Melbourne campus was a long way from the small town of Bright, where Jesse Rose grew up - 300 kilometres, or four hours' drive down the Hume Highway to be exact.
+RMIT's City campus was a long way from Jesse’s home town of Bright - 300 kilometres, or four hours' drive down the Hume Highway to be exact.

-To support himself, Jesse studied the double degree program during the week and worked long hours in a café every Saturday and Sunday.
+Jesse studied long hours during the week and worked in a café every Saturday and Sunday to support himself.
 "Studying and working like that is pretty draining.
 That's one of the hardest things about study - coping with all these different stresses you've got."

 Engineers Without Borders brings together engineering students, young graduates, and experienced engineers to help solve basic, small scale engineering problems faced by people in developing countries.
 It was founded by RMIT graduate Daniel Almagor, who was also named RMIT's Alumnus of the Year in 2009.

 "It certainly wasn't a holiday," he says of the experience.
 "I worked with other engineers from Engineers Without Borders to develop a building code for the different regions that Habitat for Humanity works in.
 Many regions in South Vietnam are prone to flooding and typhoons.
-So the code will give people a blueprint to build houses that are better designed and able to cope with weather extremes or natural disasters."
+The code gives people a blueprint to build houses that are better designed and able to cope with weather extremes or natural disasters."

 Jesse was inspired by his experience in Vietnam, and plans to work as an engineer on international development projects after graduating.
 "The scholarship had a further reaching impact than just on me as an individual.
 It allowed me to go and do other things that help the community," he says.